glaucomunsberg/x-query/README.md

 # <x-query>

-x-query allow the users to building your own logic query
+x-query allow the users to build your own logic query

 A x-query component using [polymer 1.0](http://polymer-project.org).